ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 Our player box will now be moving, but we won't be able to see the movement.
 We are going to add a [`GridHelper`](https://threejs.org/docs/index.html?q=grid#api/en/helpers/GridHelper) so that we can see the movement.
-It is an object that defines a grid, which is a two-dimensional array of lines along the x and y-axis.
-It will give our 3D world a 2D grid surface.
+A `GridHelper` is an object that defines a grid, which is a two-dimensional array of lines along the x- and y-axes.
+This will give our 3D world a 2D grid surface.
 In the `init` function, add the following lines below `initializeBoxes()`:

 ```javascript
   const gridHelper = new THREE.GridHelper(200, 200);